Basic Data Types and Pattern Matching

 The first expression is another anonymous function.
 It is the identity function, it can be applied to anything, and it returns its argument unchanged.
 This means that its argument can be of any type, and its result has the same type.
 The same code can be applied to data of different types.
 This is called polymorphism.

-The two following expressions show that the identity function can apply to arguments of different types:
+The following example shows that the identity function can apply to arguments of different types:

 # f 9;;